w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 If you restart the process and look at it again, you will see that the all libraries are mapped to different addresses each time, while the addresses of the 'msvcrt.dll' libraries mostly remain the same.

-When it call to `LoadLibrary` to get the base address of module `msvcrt.dll`
+It's called the LoadLibrary function and passes the `msvcrt.dll` as an argument to get the base of the `msvcrt.dll` module.

 ```c
     HMODULE msvcrt = LoadLibrary("msvcrt.dll");